fboundy/pv_opt/README.md

 To enable the functionality, do the following, either in the dashboard directly or in config.yaml:

-1) set XXXXXXX to On (XXXXXX, or id_XXXXXXXX)
+1) Enable Agile Car Charging to On (switch.pvopt_control_car_charging, or control_car_charging in config.yaml)
-2) Set Charger to Zappi (XXXXXX, or id_XXXXXXXX)
+2) Set Charger to Zappi (select.pvopt_ev_charger, or ev_charger in config.yaml)
-3) Set the car battery capacity ((XXXXXX, or id_XXXXXXXX))
+3) Set the car battery capacity (number.pvopt_ev_battery_capacity_kwh, or ev_battery_capacity_kwh in config.yaml))
-4) Adjust the EV charge rate (if required)   ((XXXXXX, or id_XXXXXXXX))
+4) Adjust the EV chargerpower (if required)   (number.pvopt_ev_charger_power_watts, or ev_charger_power_watts in config.yaml))

 Pv_opt will then generate a candidate car charging plan on each optimiser run.

 The candidate car charge plan calculated is based on the following settings:
- - Charge to add , i.e if EV is at 40% and you want to get charge it to 90% then set to 50%  (XXXXXX, or id_XXXXXX)
+ - Charge to add , i.e if your EV is at 40% and you want to get charge it to 90% then set to 50%  (number.pvopt_ev_charge_target_percent)
+ - Car Ready by time (select.pvopt_car_charging_ready_by)
  - Maximum slot price .
-If the slot price is above this limit then the car will not charge during this slot  (XXXXXXX, or id_XXXXXX).
+If the slot price is above this limit then the car will not charge during this slot  (number.pvopt_max_ev_price_p).

 The candidate plan is automatically made active upon car plugin, but is not changed again.
 This is to ensure that if the charge to add value is calculated by an external automation based on the cars SOC, the charging plan stays the same once charging begins and the cars SOC increments.

 If required, the candidate plan can also be made active via mamual Dashboard command.
-This is useful if the car is plugged in before 4pm once Agile rates become avaialble, or parameters above are adjusted after car plugin.
+This is useful if the car is plugged in before 4pm once Agile rates become avaialble, or parameters above are adjusted after car plugin, where it is necessary to update the active plan after car plugin.

 In the example dashboard, both the candidate charging plan and the active charging plan are displayed as a list of 1/2 hour charging slots and a series of charging windows; which one you select is a matter of personal preference.